 Popular illegal methods of watching TV shows

 - Bittorrents - Downloading a TV show through a bittorrent is often illegal.
-These shows have been put up and are being shared by people who do not have the rights to the Copyright.
+These shows are put up and shared by people who do not have the rights to the Copyright.

 Downloading a Copyrighted TV show or movie that you have not paid for or received permission to download is considered Copyright infringement and illegal.